 Every year we elect new members to the vestry – our church’s governing body or board of directors – to replace members’ whose terms are expiring.
 Serving on vestry is an important way to give back to our community by providing leadership after engaging in other aspects of St. John’s community life.
-This year we are also electing our convention delegates.

-Mark Lindberg, Jr. Warden
+Mark Lindberg, Sr. Warden

 When my wife Jenny and I returned to Minneapolis in 2000 after living in Washington, D.C., and overseas, we were very interested in finding an Episcopal Church that had a strong sense of being a welcoming, inclusive community, had a track record of commitment to social justice, and was engaged in meaningful social ministries.
 We feel so lucky to have discovered St. John’s, four short blocks from our house.
 There are so many things I appreciate about St. John’s, but perhaps above all, it is the sense of warmth and community that my family and I feel there.
 I was on the vestry for a term in the 2000’s and have otherwise been involved in our Justice & Service work for a long time, which is a natural extension of my work as a program director at a local private foundation.
-I am honored to serve as Junior Warden during these challenging and exciting times.
+I am honored to serve as Senior Warden during these challenging and exciting times.

 Tim Rowe, Vestry